shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir’s heart surged with hope.
 He was going to rescue his friend.

 “When we get to boat, what we do?
-How we stop wolf who kidnap Gra?”
+How to stop wolf who kidnap Gra and Reesu?”

 Astalir was silent.